-magna cum laude (with great praise) cum laude (with praise) satis (sufficient, satisfactory) Inasmuch as you might be fully on board with this grading method in theory, there will undoubtedly be the need to complete a college transcript with either a numeric or traditional letter grade.
+magna cum laude (with great praise) cum laude (with praise) satis (sufficient, satisfactory) non satis (not sufficient)

+Inasmuch as you might be fully on board with this grading method in theory, there will undoubtedly be the need to complete a college transcript with either a numeric or traditional letter grade.
 I absolutely understand that and will provide that grade to the requesting parent at the end of each semester.